hollimey/542/README.md

 ## Application Instructions
 1. Download the Python Notebook file and import into Google Colab, or navigate to the preview section of the github file and click the link at the top labeled "Open in Colab."
+2. From there you can run the application and view the executed bar graph.